Killin Music Festival: Col Charles Stewart Quaich

 Col Charles Stewart Quaich, photographed at the Falls of Dochart, Killin, March 2022.

 In 2022 the festival introduced a competition to award the new Col Charles Stewart Quaich.
 The competition accepts any performance of music, poetry or stories, which celebrate the local area of Killin and Perthshire, and is inspired by Killin's heritage in traditional Scottish music, in particular, Stewart's ‘The Killin Collection’.

 Col Charles Stewart (1823-1894) was a prominent figure in Killin and Perthshire, and helped to preserve and promote local history, folklore, language and music.
 Among his many achievements Stewart was Chief of the Perth Gaelic Society, Director of the Killin Railway, head of Killin Gaelic Choir and was a respected historian and translator of historic Gaelic manuscripts.
 Born in Glen Lyon, Stewart spent the greater part of his life in Killin at Tigh’n Duin (the now demolished youth hostel).
-His legacy ‘The Killin Collection of Garlic songs’ comprises Garlic songs and tunes of the local area from the 18th century.
+His legacy ‘The Killin Collection of Gaelic songs’ comprises Gaelic songs and tunes of the local area from the 18th century.